petethegreat/Stats/Inference.md

 Go over math in first section/method

-analysis section, make a bunch of tests
+analysis section, make a bunch of tests -->

 ## Appendix

+Summary of data - mean and variance of tooth length for each supplement/dose group

 ```r